Rawan-Arby/Leon-Landing-page/README.md

-# Leon Template 1
+# Leon

-Welcome to **Leon Template 1**, a modern and responsive HTML/CSS-based website built to showcase my learning and skills in web development.
+Welcome to **Leon**, a modern and responsive HTML/CSS-based website built to showcase my learning and skills in web development.
 This project demonstrates effective usage of HTML, CSS, and external libraries to create a visually appealing and user-friendly website.

 ## 🖥️ Preview